moneroguides/1x02-setting-up-your-own-node/script.md

 - Copy (*Ctrl + Shift + C*)
 - Paste (*Ctrl + Shift + V*).

+We'll be using the following command for the next step;

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`

-Let's break down this command.
+Let's break this down.
 First, we're making a directory called *monerod*, in the user's directory (`/home/"USERNAME"`), then we're using the `tar` function to unpack the compressed folder into the directory we just created.

 Now, let's run that by hitting *Enter*